joshcaplin/joshcaplin/README.md

 &nbsp;

 ### :dart: Future goals
 - I'd like to help others get into software development.
-It seems like a common concern is that people don't know how to get started, or no one will hire them without IT experience so I'd like to share how I got past those roadblocks.
+It seems like a common concern is that people don't know how to get started, or no one will hire them without IT experience so I'd like to share some strategies to get past those roadblocks.
 &nbsp;

 ### :eyes: Nerdy stuff...